From 2011/05/16 to 2011/05/22

 20/05/2011

 Alas the following day was a dark day in Fraser Canyon.
 The road is fixed on mountainside and often protected against rock-slides.
-The town of Lytton at the junction between Hwy 12 and Hwy 1 does not have much attraction.
+The town of Lytton at the junction between Hwys 12 and Hwy 1 does not have much attraction.
 Then Hwy 1 crosses seven tunnels before arriving at Yale.
 I bivouacked at the exit of the last tunnel!

 Frazer Canyon